ernilambar/handbook/commands/plugin/list.md

 [\--skip-update-check]
 : If set, the plugin update check will be skipped.

+[\--recently-active]
+: If set, only recently active plugins will be shown and the status filter will be ignored.

 ### AVAILABLE FIELDS

 These fields will be displayed by default for each plugin: